SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/best-practices-search.md

 _sourceCategory=Prod/User/Eventlog user="john" | count by user
 ```

 This example assumes that you also leverage a Field Extraction Rule to eliminate any parsing.
-See [Rule 3](./Best-Practices%3A-Search-Rules-to-Live-By.md "Best Practices: 7 Search Rules to Live By").

 **Least preferred approach:**